zlogic/mendix-docs/content/en/docs/releasenotes/sdk/metamodel/metamodel-10/metamodel-10.17.md

 * We introduced the `defaultValue` property.

 #### RestOperationCallAction (Element)
 * We introduced the `baseUrlParameterMapping` property.
-Info: "To store parameter for base url"
+Info: "To store parameter for base url."

 #### RestParameterMapping (Element)
 * We introduced this element.
-Info: "To configure body variable for REST Request"
+Info: "To configure body variable for REST Request."

-### Rest
+### REST

 #### ConsumedRestService (ModelUnit)
 * We introduced the `baseUrlParameter` property.
-Info: "Base url parameter"
+Info: "Base url parameter."

 #### RestParameter (Element)
 * We introduced this element.
-Info: "REST Document level parameter for base url"
+Info: "REST Document level parameter for base url."

 ### Pages